 Workers exposed to asbestos on the job and regular talcum powder users have successfully sued the companies that manufactured the asbestos-tainted products that caused their cancers.
 An experienced personal injury attorney with expertise in handling mesothelioma and other asbestos-related cancers can guide you through the process of seeking compensation from those responsible for your exposure to asbestos.
 At Slater & Zurz, we have decades of experience handling personal injury and product liability cases involving mesothelioma and other cancers.

 Mesothelioma affects four different areas of the body.

 There are four types of mesothelioma:

-- Pericardial mesothelioma, which affects the tissues around the heart, and accounts for only 1% of diagnosed cases.
+- Pericardial mesothelioma, which affects the tissues around the heart, accounts for only 1% of diagnosed cases.

-- Testicular mesothelioma, which affects the lining of the testicles, and accounts for fewer than 1% of cases.
+- Testicular mesothelioma, which affects the lining of the testicles, accounts for fewer than 1% of cases.

 Other cancers have other causes besides asbestos.

 While asbestos is responsible for almost all instances of mesothelioma, it is not the only cause of lung cancer or ovarian cancer.
 One widely known cause of lung cancer is smoking tobacco products, although not all smokers will develop lung cancer.